austinjhunt/timing-attack/README.md

 ### Password Found!
 867-5309 / Jenny

 Ultimately, by following this partially-automated-but-partially-manual approach, I found the correct password: `5558675309555`.
-The funny thing about this as I was working on this project, that [Tommy Tutone song](https://www.youtube.com/watch?v=6WTdTwcmxyo) was playing in my head and I consciously told myself **that's not the answer because the entropy is too high**.
+The funny thing is that as I was working on this project, that [Tommy Tutone song](https://www.youtube.com/watch?v=6WTdTwcmxyo) was playing in my head and I consciously told myself **that's not the answer because the entropy is too high**.
 I didn't even think about it being padded on either side.

 ### Running It
 ```